Beyond-jQuery/book/manuscript/dom-manipulation.md

 ## Composing your own elements

 Now that we've explored moving and coping elements, how about creating and removing them?
 This section explores just that.
 You'll see how these common problems have been solved with jQuery, and how you can solve them just as easily with the DOM API.
-Just like the previous section, all DOM API code below will work in all modern browsers _and_ Internet Explorer 8.
-In essence, this covers all browsers in use today.
+Just like the previous section, all DOM API code below will work in all modern browsers, and most are supported in Internet Explorer 8 as well.

-To best demonstrate all of the concepts outlined in this final section, I'll build upon the [modified example document from the previous section](#moving-elements-markup-result) used to demonstrate moving elements.
-Using both jQuery and the bare DOM API, I'll show you how to perform various operations on our example document, such as:
+To best demonstrate all of the concepts outlined in this final section, I'll build upon the [modified example document from the previous section](#moving-elements-markup-result) that I used to demonstrate moving elements.
+Using jQuery and then the bare DOM API, I'll show you how to perform various operations on our example document, such as:

 1. Add some new ice cream flavors.
 2. Remove some existing types.
 3. Make simple text adjustments to our document.
+4. Read parts of the document to a string to allow it to be saved.
-4. Create a new section to further classify our ice cream.
+5. Create a new section to further classify our ice cream.

 ### Creating and deleting elements

 Suppose we have a couple new flavors to add to our list: pistachio and neapolitan.
 These of course belong in the "flavors" section.
 In order to accomplish this task, we'll need to create two new `<li>` elements with `Text` `Node`s that contain the names of these two new flavors.
-We'll just add the flavors to the end of the list.
+It's fine to simply add these new flavors to the end of the list so that we can stay focused on creating the representative elements.
 We also want to remove the "gelato" type from the end of the list of types, since we no longer sell gelato ice cream.

 Creating elements is pretty easy with jQuery, and due to chaining we can add both elements in two lines: